Employer of Record in Cayman Islands

 English

-Employment Guide For Hiring in Cayman Island
+Employment Guide For Hiring in Cayman Islands

-Looking to grow your team in Cayman Island?
+Looking to grow your team in Cayman Islands?
 It’s a great way to tap into new talent and fresh markets – but hiring across borders comes with its own set of hurdles.
 From understanding local labor laws to managing payroll and staying compliant, it gets complex if you don’t have local HR support.

 Minimum Wage: The current minimum hourly wage in the Cayman Islands (from 1 Jan 2026) is CI$8.75/hour, which is approximately $10.60 USD/hour, or about $1,837/month (assuming 40 h/week × 4.33 weeks).